mitanshubhoot/hra-amap-kidney-assessment/README.md

 2. Clone the repository ```git clone https://github.com/ohirose/bcpd.git``` that implements the Bayesian Coherent Point Drift algorithm based on the following paper A Bayesian Formulation of Coherent Point Drift[https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8985307].
 The repository is ~1GB in file size hence it is not shipped with our repository and requires additional setup:

-    * Windows
+    * For Windows

-    No setup required.
+       1. No setup required.

     * For MacOS and Linux